steenharsted/mocapr/README.md

 |            LKF            |                      Left Knee Flexion                      |
 |            LKX            | Left Knee joint center position on the X axis (floor plane) |

-The focus of this tutorial is on ploting and animating motion capture data.
+The focus of this tutorial is on plotting and animating motion capture data.
 For this we only need the joint center positions.
 I will not discuss the joint angles further, but feel free to explore them on your own.